Pauline Alleyne (Chair)

 Revd.
 Theresa Musiwacho

-Revd Theresa Musiwacho is the Rector of the Hartford Hundred Group of Parishes.
-She is a teacher by profession and has worked in Primary Schools abroad and in the United Kingdom.
-She has managed to demonstrate her commitment as well as depth of understanding on issues pertaining to education, family life and Christian ministry.
-Given her scholarly approach, as well as her social consciousness, responsibility and readiness, she can be relied on to share her knowledge and experience as a way of assisting others.
+I am the Rector of the Hartford Hundred Group of Parishes.
+I am a teacher by profession and have worked in Primary Schools abroad and in the United Kingdom.
+I seek to support the school on issues pertaining to education, family life and Christian ministry.
+I am called through the Holy Spirit to share my knowledge and experience as a way of assisting others.

-I am the Head Teacher of Essendon School, where I have worked since April 2020.
+I am the Head Teacher of Essendon School, where I have worked since my appointment in April 2020.
 I am very proud to lead this school with its wonderful community and fantastic pupils.
-I live in Hemel Hempstead.